abdulqaayum/abdulqaayum/README.md

 - 👋 Hi, I’m @abdulqaayum
-- 👀 I’m interested in frontend developer
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on Data Science
 - 📫 How to reach me WhatsApp +2348166416645

 <!---